ArctosDB/documentation-wiki/_documentation/other-identifying-numbers.markdown

 -   Suffix (text)

 which are automatically concatenated into display_value.
-Display value can, for most purposes, be considered “the number”; the tripartite structure exists primarily to facilitate numerical sorting.
+Display value can, for most purposes, be considered "the number"; the tripartite structure exists primarily to facilitate numerical sorting.

 The main purpose of Other IDs is a link between specimen data and other related information, such as collector notes or related specimen records.
-Therefore, format can be critical: “ABC 123,” “ABC123,” ABC-123,” and “ABC0123,” are not equivalent values.
+Therefore, format can be critical: "ABC 123," "ABC123," ABC-123," and "ABC0123," are not equivalent values.

 Many other IDs are alphanumeric, and there is often a need to sort, order, and increment them as if they were numeric, it is sometimes